Rfluegel1/groovy-api-template/readme.md

 ## Environment Variables
 The application relies on the following environment variables:
 - `base.url` The url that the application will be reachable by
-- `pocketbase-base-url` The url which the pocketbase instance will be reachable by
+- `pocketbase.base.url` The url which the pocketbase instance will be reachable by
 - `POCKETBASE_ENV_PASSWORD` The pocketbase password (assumes that fly env will use secret)
 ---
 ## Notes